Actindo-AG/Documentation/RetailSuiteAccounting/Integration/06_ManageFixedBookings.md

   > [Info] Note that the fields *Contra account*, *Date* and *Account* must be filled out to be able to create a new fixed booking.

-6. Enter any other relevant fixed booking information in the corresponding fields.
+6. If desired, enter any other relevant fixed posting information in the corresponding fields.

 7. Click the [BOOK] button.
 A message in the window upper left corner confirms that the booking is registered.
 The newly created fixed booking is displayed in the fixed booking batch.